 Procida has maybe 30 restaurants.
 Not 300 — 30.
 And because the island is small and everyone knows everyone, quality control is enforced by social pressure.
 A bad meal on Procida means your neighbours hear about it.

 If you visit during Holy Week, Procida's Processione dei Misteri on Good Friday is one of Italy's most extraordinary religious events.
 Locals carry wooden floats depicting biblical scenes through the narrow streets — a tradition dating to the 1600s.
-The entire island participates.
+The entire island takes part.
 Hotels book months ahead for Easter week.

 Capri has no equivalent.
 It's one of those experiences that reveals a community's soul.